 - July 1st – Recipients notified.

-- October – Recipients recognized at annual conference.
+- October – Recipients recognized at the annual conference.

-- Following June – Recipients are able to submit a program proposal to annual conference/work with VP for Professional Development to identify appropriate venue
+- Following June – Recipients are able to submit a program proposal to the annual conference/work with VP for Professional Development to identify appropriate venue.

 For more specific information contact firstname.lastname@example.org.